 Q: Discuss CSS image sprites.

-Sprites are essentially multiple raster images merged into a single image.
+CSS sprites are essentially multiple raster images merged into a single image.
 The main reason for their usage is to help with performance.
 The fewer different requests a browser needs to make, the faster the web page will load.
 Term “sprites” dates from the old times and was first used in video games.
 The idea was that it is faster to load one image into graphic memory, and then only display parts of that image at a time, than continually load new images.
 This same principle is used in web today.

-background-image property, and then adjusted by setting the background position and dimensions of the individual classes to display a single portion of the complete image sprite.
+In CSS, image sprites are used with a background-image property, and then adjusted by setting the background position and dimensions of the individual classes to display a single portion of the complete image sprite.

 Q: Explain what Less, Sass, and Stylus are.
 Discuss what they offer, and their advantages and disadvantages.